jbomhold3/ApexDesignsSLDocs/towncontrol/users.md

 :::row-end:::

 ## Locking a user.
 Clicking the lock icon will send the user back to the select town screen.
 They will not be able to enter your town until unlocked.
-Locked users have a orange background.
+Locked users have an orange background.

 ## Removing Users or Groups from users.
-To remove a user or group from a user simple click the trash icon.
+To remove a user or group from a user, simply click the trash icon.

 [Creating Templates](templates.md)